quaadgras/velopack-go/Readme.md

 go velopack.DownloadUpdatesInTheBackground("https://the.place/you-will-host/updates")
 ```

-You can also develop your own update function:
+Alternatively, you can also develop your own update function:
 ```go
 package main